-Although many people visit Prague to enjoy the cheap beer and crazy nightlife, few visitors to the Czech Republic* do so on a food pilgrimage.
+Although many people visit Prague to enjoy the cheap beer and crazy nightlife, few visitors to the Czech Republic* do so with the aim of indulging in all the traditional Czech food they can.

 Not many people are even aware of what Czech cuisine is, and I’m sure that more than a few Prague partygoers end up sustaining themselves on a drunk diet of kebabs and McDonald’s, without even munching a single Nutella-smothered trdelnik!